mattermost/docs/source/deploy/postgres-migration-assist-tool.rst

 Download the Mattermost ``migration-assist`` tool from the GitHub repository `releases page <https://github.com/mattermost/migration-assist/releases>`_.

 While you can run the ``migration-assist`` tool on the same server as your Mattermost deployment, we recommend running the tool in a virtual machine on the same network as your Mattermost server instead.
 The tool itself is lightweight and does not require a large server.
 A server with 2 CPU cores and 16 GB of RAM should be sufficient.

 .. tip::

    If preferred, you can download and compile the ``migration-assist`` tool yourself.
 See the `compile <#compile-the-migration-assist-tool>`__ section below for details.

+You'll also need to install the ``pgloader`` tool to migrate your data from MySQL to PostgreSQL.
+We recommend running ``pgloader`` in a virtual machine on the same network as your Mattermost server.
+See the :ref:`pgloader <deploy/manual-postgres-migration:install pgloader>` installation documentation for details.

 Usage
 -----